mdn/content/files/en-us/web/css/anchor/index.md

 #### Result

-Note how the positioned element is positioned relative to both the anchor elements.
-Drag them with the mouse to see how their position, and as a consequence, the area of the positioned element, changes.
-Also, try scrolling the demo to see how the positions of all the elements are maintained relative to one another on scroll.
+The positioned element is positioned relative to both anchor elements.
+Drag them with the mouse or tab to them and use the <kbd>W</kbd>, <kbd>A</kbd>, <kbd>S</kbd>, and <kbd>D</kbd> keys to move them up, down, left, and right.
+See how this changes their position, and as a consequence, the area of the positioned element.
+Scroll to see how the positions of all the elements are maintained.

 {{EmbedLiveSample("Element positioned relative to multiple anchors", "100%", '350')}}

-> **Note:** This example is a quick, rough proof-of-concept, and not intended to be used in production code.
-Its main shortcomings are:
->
-> 1. The dragging functionality is not robust.
-Note how the example breaks if you try to drag the anchors past each other horizontally or vertically.
+> **Note:** This example is a proof-of-concept and not intended to be used in production code.
+Among its shortcomings, the example breaks if you try to move the anchors past each other horizontally or vertically.
-> 2. The example is not keyboard accessible.

 ## Specifications